-- i.
-Approved bathing suits are required in the pool area.
-No unlined shorts, cut-offs, or leotards are allowed. - ii.
-Clean footwear is allowed on pool decks.
+- 1. Approved bathing suits are required in the pool area.
+No unlined shorts, cutoffs, or leotards are allowed. - 2.
+Clean footwear is allowed on pool decks. - 3.

-- iii.
 Please keep our pools clean.
-Take a shower before entering the water. - iv.
-All infants must wear a swimsuit over their approved swim diaper and/or rubber pants. - v.
-No running, jumping or horseplay will be allowed in the aquatic's facility. - vi.
-No diving is allowed in the Aquatic Centers. - vii.
-Smoking is not allowed anywhere in the aquatic facility. - viii.
-People with open sores, skin infections, contagious diseases, or band-aids will not be allowed in the water. - ix.
-The District is not responsible for lost or stolen items. - x.
-Please advise management staff if you wish to use a video or standard camera. - xi.
-Glass objects of any kind are not allowed inside the aquatic facilities. - xii.
-Flotation devices, hard-throwing, and spraying objects are prohibited. - xiii.
+Take a shower before entering the water. - 4.
+All infants must wear a swimsuit over their approved swim diaper and/or rubber pants. - 5.
+No running, jumping or horseplay will be allowed in the aquatic's facility. - 6.
+No diving is allowed in the Aquatic Centers. - 7.
+Smoking is not allowed anywhere in the aquatic facility. - 8.
+People with open sores, skin infections, contagious diseases, or band-aids will not be allowed in the water. - 9.
+The District is not responsible for lost or stolen items. - 10.
+Please advise management staff if you wish to use a video or standard camera.

+- 11. Glass objects of any kind are not allowed inside the aquatic facilities. - 12.
+Flotation devices, hard-throwing, and spraying objects are prohibited. - 13.
 Deck lounge chairs must remain on the deck areas only.
 Turf lounge chairs must remain in grass areas only.
-Please keep lounge and deck chairs 4 feet from pool edge. - xiv.
-Management is authorized to institute appropriate rules to ensure safety when necessary. - xv.
+Please keep lounge and deck chairs 4 feet from pool edge. - 14.
+Management is authorized to institute appropriate rules to ensure safety when necessary. - 15.
 The District reserves the right to revoke any season passes, as well as suspend individuals paying daily admissions, if there are continual violations of facility rules.